sahil-sharma/k8s-stuff/flask-otel-app-chart/Readme.md

-# Flask CRUD App Helm Chart
+# Flask App Helm Chart

 This Helm chart deploys a simple Flask-based CRUD application to a Kubernetes cluster.
 It includes resources such as Deployment, Service, Ingress, ConfigMap, Secret, HPA, PDB, and ServiceAccount.